tosan88/dockerized-bundle/README.md

 # dockerized-bundle
-Dockerfile for apache httpd server with php, mysql, ruby and sass
+Dockerfile for apache httpd server with php, mysql (within an XAMPP bundle), ruby and sass